 One of the most important benefits of joining the U.S. Army is the opportunity to attend school without the burden of student loans.
 According to a Pew study in 2018, one-third of adult Americans under 30 years old have a student loan debt.

 Joining the U.S. Army could help you fulfill your desire to attend college without a debt burden.
 The U.S. Army offers benefits that support whatever college degree you choose.
 There are four ways for funding your education while in the U.S. Army, they are:

 Available to soldiers in the U.S. Army who wish to attend college, technical school, or trade school.
 Soldiers can receive full tuition for their programs in most cases.
 If a soldier serves in the US Army for 36 months, they are eligible for 100% full tuition.

-Aside from the GI Bill, you can receive various financial aids applying for those who are on active duty, reserve, or the National Guard.
+Aside from the GI Bill, you can receive various financial aid applying for those who are on active duty, on reserve, or in the National Guard.
 You may be eligible for tuition reimbursement, cancellation of student loans, and military spouse educational benefits under the financial aid option.

 Reserve Officers’ Training Corps (ROTC) is an organization that offers scholarships to students interested in becoming officers in the U.S. Army.
 You will receive scholarships that cover the cost of your education in exchange for eight years of service commitment upon graduation.

 Graduate-level scholarships are available from the U.S. Army for those wishing to study medicine, law, or enter seminary school.
 Scholarships like the Funded Legal Education Program (FLEP) take care of those who want to study medicine, while the Health Professions Scholarship Program (HPSP) covers law students and is fully funded.